-Huh?
-The Disney character?
-Hey, Mulan is not the only spiritual movie character to come out of Disney.
+Hey, Mulan is not the only spiritual hero / heroine to come out of Disney.
 There’s Pocahontas, Rafiki and Buzz Lightyear (well, not Buzz Lightyear).

 Mulan is the story of titular Mulan, who is worried her father will be drafted into the Chinese military.
 So she takes his spot, impersonating a man and learning to fight.

 What on Earth has that got to do with spirituality?
 Sun Tzu, that’s what.
-Mulan was inspired (in part) by legendary Chinese general, military strategist, and philosopher Sun Tzu.
+Mulan was inspired (in part) by a legendary Chinese general, military strategist, and philosopher Sun Tzu.
 That’s why Mulan includes a paraphrasing of a famous Sun Tzu quote:

 “We must be swift as the coursing river, with all the force of a great typhoon, with all the strength of a raging fire, mysterious as the dark side of the moon.”
 [Mulan].

-Let your rapidity be that of the wind, your compactness that of the forest.
+“Let your rapidity be that of the wind, your compactness that of the forest.
 In raiding and plundering be like fire, in immovability like a mountain.
-Let your plans be dark and impenetrable as night, and when you move, fall like a thunderbolt.
+Let your plans be dark and impenetrable as night, and when you move, fall like a thunderbolt.”
 [Sun Tzu]

 I’ve been known to scribe the odd narrative myself, and in my humble opinion, Yann Martel’s Life Of Pi is one of the best novels of this century.
-And the movie is nearly as good as the book (nearly… but, let’s not get into that argument).
+And the film is nearly as good as the book (nearly… but, let’s not get into that argument).

 In The Life of Pi, Pi’s parents sell their zoo and board a freighter with their sons.
 Tragedy strikes.
 Down goes the freighter.
 Pi is left alone as the only human survivor.
 He has his pet Bengal tiger for company (damn good pet, right?).
 If Pi and his tiger are to survive, they will have to learn to be friends and to trust one another.